ayriainen/news-article-collection/README.md

 ## Inputting feeds

-Place the feeds in "feeds.txt" inside a "data" folder.
+Place the RSS feeds in "feeds.txt" inside a "data" folder, each on their own line.

 ## Cronjob example